rusticstuff/simdutf8/README.md

 2048 bytes of data or more.
 Incomplete reads for the first unaligned and the last incomplete block are done in two aligned 64-byte buffers.

-For the compat API we need to check the error buffer on each 64-byte block instead of just aggregating it.
+For the compat API, we need to check the error buffer on each 64-byte block instead of just aggregating it.
 If an error is found, the last bytes of the previous block are checked for a cross-block continuation and then `std::str::from_utf8()` is run to find the exact location of the error.